11 tips to boost your well-being on World Mental Health Day

 The rising cost of living and financial stress, combined with the pandemic has made it tough for many around the globe, but researchers in Britain say you’re not alone.

-Britain’s Mental Health Foundation studied the best ways to cope with problems like anxiety and depression.
+Britain’s Mental Health Foundation studied the best ways to cope with such problems as anxiety and depression.
 Experts have offered the following 11 tips to boost mental health:

 - Get closer to nature